Discover the Latest Marketing Trends to Watch for 2024

 Telegram: Ranks number 1 in 10/100 countries.
 Retaining third place from 2022.

 Add 1.3 billion from WeChat, and you have a massive global audience to target.
-And adoption is already commonplace, with users giving their business to a company that uses one of these social messaging apps to communicate with their customers.
+Adoption is already commonplace, with users giving their business to a company that uses one of these social messaging apps to communicate with their customers.
 The key to successful messaging is to highlight content, interact with customers on their terms, and be able to respond in-channel to customer questions, comments, or issues.

 This entry is a blanket of sorts, seeing as how several of the other items on our list rely on an underlying use of AI to function.
 We'd like to highlight the ongoing and increasing use of algorithms and machine learning technology that powers these new technologies.
 Things like Chatbots powered by natural language processing (NLP) can learn how to answer the public's questions better the more questions are asked.
 ChatGPT gained one million users within less than a week after launch.
 Then there are the automation solutions being developed and deployed.
 Emails, social media posts, blog articles, and programmatic advertising are all AI-powered tech to watch and stay ahead of.